Statement of Acknowledgement

 The Freedom of Information (FOI) Act 1991 generally gives you the right to access a copy of your records.
 You can request your records personally or through a third party.
 If you believe that your records are incorrect, out of date or misleading, you can ask for your records to be amended.

-To find out more about making an FOI application and the fees and charges that apply, or for an application form, visit Accessing your records.
+To find out more about making an FOI application and the fees and charges that apply, or for an application form, visit accessing your records.

 Understanding information about dental treatment and care is important.